curious-bigcat/snowflake_intelligence_demo_generator/native_app/README.md

 - **Company URL**: The customer's website (used for context)
 - **Team Members**: Key stakeholders who will see the demo
 - **Use Cases**: Specific business scenarios they want to explore
+- **Industry Segment**: Choose from Manufacturing, Automobile, Banking, Insurance, Securities, Asset Manager, Retail, CPG, Pharma, Healthcare, or Generic
+- **Typical Datasets / Sources**: Optional list of systems, files, or repositories you want the generated assets to emulate

 ### Step 2: AI Demo Generation
 The app uses Snowflake Cortex LLM to generate 3 tailored demo scenarios based on your input, such as: